FlokiShibaTeam/flokishibaclaim/README.md

 # Infomation and rule

-1. Folder name tokenList.json is a campaign lists.
+>1.
+Folder name tokenList.json is a campaign lists.

     `How to add an token.`
     ```
+    # Step 1:

     - Create a file name tokenList.json.
     - (name, symbol, address, decimals, chainId, logoURI) is info of token.
     - (position) is location of token to display.